Connectivity for bridge-alterable graph classes: Introduction

-Recently Addario-Berry, McDiarmid and Reed (2012) and Kang and Panagiotou (2013) independently proved the special case of conjecture~(\ref{eqn.conj-badd}) when $\cA$ is bridge-alterable. \begin{theorem} \cite{amr2012,kp2013} Let $\cA$ be a bridge-alterable class of graphs, and let $R_n \in_u \cA$.
+Early progress was made on Conjecture~\ref{conj1} by Balister, Bollob{\'a}s and Gerke~\cite{bbg2008,bbg2010}; and recently Norin~\cite{norin2013} made further progress, showing that $\pr(R_n \mbox{ is connected}) \geq e^{-\frac23 +o(1)}$.
+Addario-Berry, McDiarmid and Reed (2012) and Kang and Panagiotou (2013) independently proved the following theorem, which establishes the special case of Conjecture~\ref{conj1} when $\cA$ is bridge-alterable. \begin{theorem} \cite{amr2012,kp2013} Let $\cA$ be a bridge-alterable class of graphs, and let $R_n \in_u \cA$.
 Then

 \end{theorem}